Streptococcus - impetigo; Strep - impetigo; Staph - impetigo; Staphylococcus - impetigo

 Impetigo is caused by streptococcus (strep) or staphylococcus (staph) bacteria.
 Methicillin-resistant staph aureus (MRSA) is becoming a common cause.

-Impetigo may also occur on skin where there is no visible break.
+Impetigo may also occur on the skin, where there is no visible break.

 Impetigo is most common in children who live in unhealthy conditions.